Unicorn Content: the story that gives meaning to today

 This type of content could not have been developed without a paradigm shift in terms of the quality of the images that can be broadcast on television...

-X.M: “Now, when you put on the news, 60 or 70% of the images that are broadcast come from mobile phones or social networks.
-That doesn't mean you can't have certain levels of quality, but almost all of that is being left more for documentaries; for longer stories covered in depth.
-In the case of daily information, the news is above everything and the image is above the quality of the image itself.”
+X.M: "Now, when you put on the news, 60 or 70% of the images that are broadcast come from mobile phones or social networks.
+That does not mean that you cannot have certain levels of quality, but almost all of that is being left more for documentaries; for longer stories treated in depth.
+In the case of daily information, the news is above everything and the image is above the quality of the image itself."

 Yaiza Mené: “At first, the Telecinco technical control screamed to heaven when an image was broadcast over mobile o one Skype with poor coverage.
 Now they have realized that are an option”.